-- all names of persons whose candidacies were declared invalid due to multiple candidacy following the rectification of the candidate lists.439 - 3 If the ballot paper contains more names than there are seats to be allocated, the last pre-printed names on the list that have not been accumulated by hand shall be deleted followed by the last names that have been added by hand.440 - 4 Grounds for invalidity or nullity that relate to the cantonal procedure (official voting envelope or validation stamp, etc.) remain reserved.441 - 5 In the case of electronic voting pilot schemes, the legislation of each canton conducting such a scheme determines the requirements according to which votes are validly cast and the grounds for invalidity.442
+- a. superfluous repetitions if the name of a candidate appears more than twice on a ballot paper; - b. all names of persons whose candidacies were declared invalid due to multiple candidacy following the rectification of the candidate lists.71

+3 If the ballot paper contains more names than there are seats to be allocated, the last pre-printed names on the list that have not been accumulated by hand shall be deleted followed by the last names that have been added by hand.72

+4 Grounds for invalidity or nullity that relate to the cantonal procedure (official voting envelope or validation stamp, etc.) remain reserved.73